Daniel-KM/Omeka-S-module-BulkEdit/README.md

 ### Set or unset visibility of a property

 Select the properties to set or unset visibility.

+### Update media html from item

+Select the items and update media html, then update it like an item value.

 ### Trim property values